 The city’s Jews were arrested by the Norwegian police and were detained at the Falstad camp, near Trondheim.

 Today, the synagogue also welcomes the city’s Jewish Museum.
+The museum opened in 1997, celebrating the city”s 1000th anniversary.
 The latter proposes two permanent exhibitions.
 One devoted to the life of Jews in Trondheim and in the area.